 Literacy is fundamental to all areas of learning, as it unlocks access to the wider curriculum.
 Being literate increases opportunities for the individual in all aspects of life, lays the foundations for lifelong learning and work, and contributes strongly to the development of all four capacities of Curriculum for Excellence.
-(Principles and Practice Paper).
+(Principles and Practice Paper)

-At Beckford Primary learners at all stages of the school will be engaged in active, challenging tasks linked to Reading, Writing and Talking and Listening.
-Learners will experience a wide variety of texts, to include both fiction and non-fiction genres.
-In Reading our approach focuses on developing higher level reading strategies, where learners at all stages of the school are engaged in active, challenging tasks linked to reading, spelling and phonics skills.
+At Beckford Primary an 'Active Literacy' approach is implemented across the school to ensure continuity and progression.
+Learners at all stages of the school will be engaged in active, challenging tasks linked to Reading, Writing and Talking and Listening.
+Learners will experience a wide variety of texts, to include both fiction and non-fiction.
+In Reading the Active Literacy approach focuses on developing higher level reading strategies, where learners at all stages of the school are engaged in active, challenging tasks linked to reading, spelling and phonics skills.